Skip to content

 Web Monetization-compatible digital wallets

-Your wallet provider will assign your account a unique ID called either a payment pointer or a wallet address.
-This ID is kind of like an account name.
-It’s a publicly shareable ID that you will need when linking your Web Monetization extension to your wallet.
+Your wallet provider will assign your account a unique identifier called either a payment pointer or a wallet address.
+This identifier is kind of like an email address.
+It is publicly shareable and you will need it when linking your Web Monetization extension to your wallet.

-The format of the ID depends on whether your wallet provider assigned you a payment pointer or a wallet address.
+The format of the identifier depends on whether your wallet provider assigned you a payment pointer or a wallet address.

 Payment pointer$wallet.example.com/alice